 - We are currently testing for propane, isobutane, n-butane, isopentane, n-pentane, isopropanol, ethanol, acetone, hexane and naphtha all in one assay.

 As part of a standard residual solvent analysis, we report all Class 1 and Class 2 solvents that are amenable to GC headspace analysis as defined in USP <467> and shown to work in practice.

 Reasons for Choosing Synergy Bioscience

-o Our laboratory is cGMP complianct, FDA inspected/registered and DEA licensed.
+- Our laboratory is cGMP compliance, FDA inspected/registered and DEA licensed.